The Ultimate Guide to San Diego Christmas Events (2017)

 Hotel Del Coronad0’s Skating by the Sea

 Go ice skating just steps from the sand at the Hotel Del Coronado.
-Skating by the Sea partially benefits the Wish Kids served by Make-A-Wish San Diego.
+Skating by the Sea partially benefits Make-A-Wish San Diego.

 Times: Check the website as they vary by the day.